9 Picks from the Excellent Chorus Circuit

 Chorus Venice is a collection of 20 historic churches that preserve over a thousand years of Venetian heritage.

-While famous landmarks like Basilica di San Marco and Basilica dei Frari are not part of the circuit, each church on this route holds its own unique charm and artistic treasures.
+While famous landmarks like St. Mark's Basilica and Basilica dei Frari are not part of the circuit, each church on this route holds its own unique charm and artistic treasures.

 Unlike many other smaller churches scattered around Venice, those in the Chorus circuit are well maintained, feature informative displays about the artworks inside, and follow consistent opening hours - ensuring a smooth and enjoyable visit.